-This is course is Case Study based so please arrive promptly to facilitate everyone’s learning.
+The course is Case Study based so please arrive promptly to facilitate everyone’s learning.

 Who Should Attend:

-This course should be attended by Front Line Workers, Supervisors/Managers, qualified and newly qualified Social Workers, Youth Workers, Police, Family Support Workers, Housing Officers, Health Visitors, Midwifery, General Practitioners, Senior Education Staff, Early Years Staff, Play Leaders, Foster Carers and all those who are working, or in contact with children, young people and their families and those whose organisation could be affected by serious case reviews/learning lesson reviews.
+This course should be attended by Front Line Workers, Supervisors/Managers, qualified and newly qualified Social Workers, Youth Workers, Police, Probation/CRC, Family Support Workers, Housing Officers, Health Visitors, Midwifery, General Practitioners, Senior Education Staff, Early Years Staff, Play Leaders, Foster Carers and all those who are working, or in contact with children, young people and their families and those whose organisation could be affected by serious case reviews/learning lesson reviews.

 What are Serious Case Reviews?